Formulas provide a declarative way to specify statistical models, inspired by R.

 model = lm(data = df, formula = y ~ x)

--- Future: Multiple regression
+-- Multiple regression

 model = lm(data = df, formula = y ~ x1 + x2 + x3)